samuelbortolin/sprout-classification/README.md

     ├── (images)            [ignored folder where you can add your images and then change the "image.extension" in the files with the name of your images]
     └── src
         ├── image_utils               [package that contains the utils for images]
-        |    └── image_operations               [library which contains the operations on images]
+        |    └── standard_image_operations               [library which contains the main operations on images]
-        ├── color_picker              [script to pick HSV colors and define ranges] ├── hsv_filter                [script to filter different kind of images] └── main                      [script to extract the relevant edges of the image using canny and sobel, also using a hsv filtering approach]
+        ├── color_picker              [script to pick HSV colors and define ranges] ├── hsv_filter                [script to try our standard HSV filter on different kind of images] └── main                      [script to extract the relevant edges of the image using canny and sobel, also using an HSV filtering approach]

 ## Setup

 ### Installation

-This repository can be clones using the command:
+This repository can be cloned using the command:

 ```bash
     git clone https://github.com/samuelbortolin/sprout-detection.git